parse-community/Parse-SDK-Android/README.md

   Snapshots of the development version are available in [jFrog's `snapshots` repository][snap].

-- **Option 2:** Compiling for yourself
+- **Option 2:** Compiling for yourself into JAR/AAR file

   If you want to manually compile the SDK, begin by cloning the repository locally or retrieving the source code for a particular [release](releases).
-Open the project in Android Studio and run the following commands:
+Open the project in Android Studio and run the following commands in the Terminal of Android Studio:

   ```
   ./gradlew clean jarRelease
   ```
-  Outputs can be found in `Parse/build/libs/`
+  Output file can be found in `Parse/build/outputs/` with extension .aar

-  If you want to manually compile the SDK, clone it locally, and run the following commands in the root directory of the repository:

-      # To pull in extra dependencies (Bolts and OCMock)
-      git submodule update --init --recursive

-      # To install all the gems
-      bundle install

-      # Build & Package the Frameworks
-      rake package:frameworks

-    Compiled frameworks will be in 2 archives: `Parse-iOS.zip` and `Parse-OSX.zip` inside the `build/release` folder, and you can link them as you'd please.
+  You can link to your project to your AAR file as you please.

  ### Setup
 - **Option 1:** Setup in the Manifest